 Question:

-When a certificate is updated for such equipment from IEC 60079-15 (“Ex nA”) to IEC 60079-7(“Ex ec”), shall a specific condition of use be added to the CoC (with the suffix “X”) for the degree of protection provided by the installation?
+When a certificate is updated for such equipment from IEC 60079-15 (“Ex nA”) to IEC 60079-7(“Ex ec”), shall aSspecific Condition of Use be added to the CoC (with the suffix “X”) the applicable requirements for the user-supplied mating connector?

 Answer:

-Yes, considering that the socket is not provided by the manufacturer but by the installer at the point of installation, some requirements of the applied standards cannot be examined by the ExTL / ExCB.
-Nevertheless, in order to ensure the compliance of the association, additional consideration are necessary and shall be provided to the user in the specific condition of use of the CoC (eg. “The device shall be connected in compliance with IEC 60079-14 requirements, providing and maintaining degree of protection at least IP54 according to IEC 60079-0 requirements”) or by referring the installation instructions, where the instructions will provide the details necessary for the proper installation, including the IP54 requirement according to IEC 60079-0 requirements and are controlled in the list of schedule drawings.
+Yes, considering that the mating connector for the bulkhead-mounted socket is not provided by the manufacturer, but by the installer at the point of installation, not all requirements of the applied standards can be examined by the ExTL / ExCB.
+Nevertheless, in order to ensure the compliance of the completed connection, additional considerations are necessary and shall be provided to the user in the Specific Condition of Use of the CoC (e.g. “The device shall be connected in compliance with IEC 60079-14 requirements, providing and maintaining degree of protection at least IP54 according to IEC 60079-0 requirements”) and shall refer to the installation instructions, where the instructions will provide the complete details necessary for the proper installation, including the specific mating connector required to comply with the IP54 requirement according to IEC 60079-0..

 Rationale: